The reason for Ramadan is not to feel for the poor.

-So to get the most out of Ramadan, we need to tackle the technical part of it.
+So to get the most out of Ramadan, we need to plan wisely.

-Ramadan comes with challenges — lack of time, sleep, or proper nutrition.
+Ramadan comes with challenges — lack of time, energy, sleep, or proper nutrition.

-- Which part of the Quran we want to focus on
+- Which part of the Quran do we want to focus on

 - Which additional spiritual activities can we sustain doing for the next 30 days.